FreeBSD manual

 -e Separate the name and the value of the variable(s) with `='.

-sysctl utility.
-This option is ignored if either -N or -n is
+the sysctl utility.
+This option is ignored if either -N or

-Specify a file which contains a pair of name and value in each
+-f filename Specify a file which contains a pair of name and value in

-line. sysctl reads and processes the specified file first and
+each line. sysctl reads and processes the specified file

-then processes the name and value pairs in the command line
+first and then processes the name and value pairs in the

-to describe the type of the variable and most useful with struct
+information to describe the type of the variable and most

 -h Format output for human, rather than machine, readability.

-collecting data from a variety of machines (not all of which are
+for collecting data from a variety of machines (not all of

 compctl -K listsysctls sysctl